Ethel Borden: Early life

 Ethel Harriman was born into a wealthy New York family in 1897.
-Her father, J. Borden Harriman, was a banker, and her mother, Florence "Daisy" Hurst, was a suffragette and diplomat who served as the Minister to Norway after her father's death.
+Her father, J. Borden Harriman, was a banker, and her mother, Florence "Daisy" Hurst, was a suffragist and diplomat who served as the Minister to Norway after her father's death.

 Her paternal grandparents were Laura (née Low) Harriman and banker Oliver Harriman.
 Her maternal grandparents were Caroline Eliza (née Jaffray) Hurst and F. W. J. Hurst, who became wealthy in the cross-Atlantic shipping business.

 Ethel served with the Women's Ambulance Service in France during World War I, and afterward spent two years as an actress in a theatrical stock company.

 Career

 She played Grace Torrence in a 1933 production of Design For Living and began writing screenplays after being encouraged to do so by playwright Noël Coward.
 She published a comedic book, Romantic, I Call It, in 1926, and took on writing assignments in Hollywood at MGM, penning films like They Wanted to Marry and I Live My Life under the name Ethel Borden.
-She continued to act in the 1930s, appearing in productions such as the Ziegfeld Follies.
+She continued to act in the 1930, appearing in productions such as the Ziegfeld Follies.
 She is credited by the Broadway Internet Database as translating Hedda Gabler in 1942, and writing Anne of England in 1941.
 Ancestry census records for 1940 show her living with the 46 year old Mary Cass Canfield (author of the one act play Lackeys of the Moon) in Nassau, New York, and they were both hired by Broadway producer Gilbert Miller, so the 2 women probably collaborated on Anne of England and other works for Miller.